sartography/github-actions-library/render-bpmn-diagrams/README.md

 To integrate with your Actions pipeline, specify the name of this repository with a branch or tag number (`main` is recommended) as a `step` within your `workflow.yml` file.

+**Important**: If you want to use the automatic PR comment feature (enabled by default), your **calling workflow** needs `pull-requests: write` permission.
+The action inherits permissions from the workflow that calls it.

 Inside your `.github/workflows/workflow.yml` file:

 ```yaml